 A lot of what needs to be said has been in the review proper.
 What I really want to discuss is something I only mentioned kind of in passing at first: the fact that Bocchi makes friends.

-When I brought it up in the review, I was bringing it up to separate Bocchi from Watamote‘s protagonist, Tomoko, who is in a similar although more extreme case of awkwardness and social anxiety.
-Tomoko has a few friends/acquaintances in her series, and vaguely has a goal of gaining popularity, but she mostly screws things up for herself and keeps the series at a steady status quo.
+When I brought it up in the review, I was bringing it up to separate Bocchi from WataMote‘s protagonist, Tomoko, who is in a similar although more extreme case of awkwardness and social anxiety.
+Tomoko has a few friends/acquaintances in her series, and vaguely has a goal of gaining popularity, but she mostly screws things up for herself and keeps the series at a steady status quo (until a certain arc about halfway through the series).
 Not so with Bocchi!
 Bocchi makes friends, but I really undersold how goddamn important that is.

 Like I’ve said earlier and elsewhere, I don’t tend to like yonkoma, and if I do I don’t like them for very long.
 I’ve found this has been fairly often the case with pals and other manga readers I’ve chatted with.
 I’ve gotten the impression that unless a yonkoma is just consistently really damn funny (see: Azumanga Daioh), it’ll lose steam because the jokes get old and the format of “four panel strips” is so restrictive that without the funny jokes there’s nothing else to keep your interest.
 What Hitoribocchi does to counteract these potential interest-doldrums is that it features progress.
 Since Bocchi is always trying to move forward, improve herself, and establish more connections, things simply can’t get old.